Microcondylaea bonellii

 Microcondylaea bonellii is a species of bivalve belonging to the family Unionidae.
 The species is endemic to South Europe.

 Microcondylaea bonellii is a freshwater bivalve occurring in both rivers and lakes.
-It is known from Switzerland, Italy, Croatia, and Lake Ohrid in Albania/North Macedonia.
-However, it is extinct in Switzerland and possibly extinct in Lake Ohrid.
-The only known viable populations are in northern Italy and Croatia.
+It was known from Switzerland, Italy, Slovenia, Croatia, Montenegro, Lake Ohrid in Albania/North Macedonia, and Greece.
+However, it is extinct in Switzerland and Greece and possibly extinct in Lake Ohrid.
+Small populations remain in northern Italy, Slovenia, Montenegro, Albania and Croatia.